Core expressions produce cores. A core is a cell of [battery payload].

 ~zod:dojo> (foo)

-Produce a trap (a core with one arm $
+Produce a trap (a core with one arm $) and evaluate it.

 Syntax